mschmidty/bio_notes/notes/_posts/2018-11-13-issue_based_nepa.md

 NEPA, the good parts!

 ## Issues

+Issues drive the NEPA process.
+At the beginning of any NEPA analysis, a thorough discussion of and a clear identification of issues can greatly improve the quality of the final NEPA document.
+Your issues should drive alternatives.

+### What is an issue

 > "...an issue is a point of disagreement, debate, or dispute with a proposed action based on some anticipate environmental effect...An issue: 1) has a cause and effect relationship with the proposed action or alternatives.
 2) is within the scope of the analysis 3) has not been decided by law, regulation, or previous decision.
 4) is amenable to scientific analysis rather than conjecture." **(BLM NEPA Handbook - Pg 40)**

 Not everything brought up during scoping is an issue.
 Issues should be limited to:
 >"Issue[s]...necessary to make a reasoned choice.
-[If it] is significant, or analysis is necessary to determine significance."
-* "is there a disagreement about the best way to use a resource or resolve an unwanted resource condition."
+[If it] is significant, or analysis is necessary to determine significance... is there a disagreement about the best way to use a resource or resolve an unwanted resource condition."

+### Examples

 **Example 1:** "What would be the effect of the alternatives on sage-grouse nesting?"
 **Example 2:** "How will critical deer winter range be affected by the Proposed Action and Alternatives?"